-Established in 2018, the business resource group builds awareness and understanding across our company and communities
+Established in 2018, the employee resource group builds awareness and understanding across our company and communities

-SAIC’s core values of integrity, mission understanding, empowerment, and creativity guide the way we operate and act as a company.
+SAIC’s values of integrity, empowerment, and innovation guide the way we operate and act as a company.
 Since 2018, the SAIC Equality Alliance has been a resource and champion for SAIC’s lesbian, gay, bisexual, transgender, and queer employees, raising LGBTQ awareness and promoting equality and understanding.
-We believe that a workplace environment that values all individuals and allows them to bring their authentic selves to work every day helps power our core values, and the Equality Alliance plays an integral role in strengthening our culture of inclusion and diversity.
+We believe that a workplace environment that values all individuals and allows them to bring their authentic selves to work every day helps power our values, and the Equality Alliance plays an integral role in strengthening our culture of diversity, equity, and inclusion.

 Creating opportunities for all voices to be heard, our culture allows everyone to grow to their full potential and bring unique insights and perspectives that lead to better business outcomes for SAIC and our customers.
 “SAIC is a company that is united by purpose, respects diversity, and ensures our people can be their best selves,” said Jeff Raver, Equality Alliance co-lead and interim general manager of the Solutions & Technology Group.

-The Equality Alliance is one of six business resource groups (BRGs) in our MOSAIC inclusion and diversity program.
+The Equality Alliance is one of seven employee resource groups (ERGs) in our MOSAIC diversity, equity, and inclusion program.
 As important as providing our LGBTQ employees with a venue to meet up and network, the Equality Alliance builds connections across our company and in communities where we operate.
 It provides LGBTQ educational resources, discussion forums, career opportunities, and citizenship and community engagement.

-Raver — alongside Joanie Hastings, SAIC’s director of pricing and Equality Alliance co-lead, and Tom Wofford, senior VP for internal audit and the BRG’s executive sponsor — believes that one of the best ways to promote equality and understanding is to know and work with someone who is LGBTQ.
-That’s why membership in the BRG is open to all SAIC employees.
+Raver — alongside Joanie Hastings, SAIC’s director of pricing and Equality Alliance co-lead, and Tom Wofford, senior VP for internal audit and the ERG’s executive sponsor — believes that one of the best ways to promote equality and understanding is to know and work with someone who is LGBTQ.
+That’s why membership in the ERG is open to all SAIC employees.

 “It’s the biggest part of the Equality Alliance’s mission,” Raver said.
 “Equality represents everyone.
 You don’t have to be LGBTQ to join, and that’s the way it should be.”